BETAmap/local-roadblocks/README.md

 local-roadblocks
 ================

-Proof of concept web app to show local roadblocks using Google Maps
+Proof of concept web app to show local roadblocks using Google Maps.
+A plateau is the highest form of flattery.